 While at the conference who should I contact if I have questions or need assistance?

-Annemarie Whitesel, our Family Programs Chair is available to assist you any time during the conference.
-Additionally, any of our Family Programs Committee members, Teen Advisory Council members or NSA staff members will be happy to assist you.
+Check-in with anyone at the NSA Registration desk if you need any assistance during the conference.
+Additionally, you can talk to Dan Haus and Emily Webb, our Kids & Tweens Program Co-Coordinators, Teen Advisory Council members, or NSA staff members (designated by matching ‘Ask Me!’ t-shirts) who will all be happy to assist you.
 You will have the opportunity to meet them at registration and/or Wednesday’s Family Orientation.

 What are the ages of attendees?
 Will my child have the opportunity to meet others his/her age?

 The Family Program of the conference is open to kids & teens ages 6-19.
-The kids and teens are separated into smaller, age appropriate groups.
+The kids, tweens, and teens are separated into smaller, more age-appropriate groups.
 There is always an assortment of ages represented at the conference and your child will most certainly be able to meet and get to know other kids their age.

 Are siblings welcome?